wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings.md

 The Wix Bookings APIs allow you to build and customize booking experiences for any service-based business.
 You can manage services, staff members, resources, pricing, availability, and customer bookings throughout their entire lifecycle.

+To build a custom booking app with its own identity using the [Bookings Platform](https://dev.wix.com/docs/api-reference/business-solutions/bookings/bookings-platform/introduction), see [Building a custom booking app](#building-a-custom-booking-app).

 ## Wix Bookings APIs

 Wix Bookings APIs include: